daraymonsta/tech201-jenkins-cicd/README.md

 ## 5th change on dev branch - re-started EC2 instance

 ## 6th change on dev branch - test using Jenkins plugin for merge into of git commands

+## 7th change on dev branch - test merging - it has been working on Jenkins Job 2